 Each time a "hard" inquiry is run on your credit file, your credit bureau report will record the inquiry.
 The number of inquiries, how often they occur, and whether or not any new credit is extended, are all factors in calculating your score.
 It is misleading to say that a single credit inquiry will affect your score or hurt you.
 It is also misleading to say credit inquiries have no effect.
 Neither is true, and neither is entirely false, either.
 Like most things in life, moderation and responsible use will work wonders.

-If you are a responsible user of credit, and pay your bills on time, your credit score is likely healthy, meaning it can withstand the temporary reduction in your score, and it will not hurt you.
+If you are a responsible user of credit, and pay your bills on time, your credit score is likely healthy.
+It can withstand the temporary and very minor reduction in your score, and it will not "hurt" you.

 If you have multiple collections, a history of late payments, are maxed out on all your cards, and apply for (and take) new credit on a regular basis, then another credit check is probably not a great idea.
 For situations like this one, we recommend pulling your own credit using Equifax's online credit score report.
 This type of report is a "soft" inquiry, and will not affect your score.